Search

 1 tablespoon Sichuan peppercorns

-10 pieces dried red chili peppers
+10 dried red chili peppers

 3 garlic cloves, thinly sliced